OpenDataDSL/website/docs/discovery/getting-started.md

 You get started with OpenDataDSL by logging into the [Portal](https://portal.opendatadsl.com) using your corporate credentials and entering some information about you and your company - see [SignUp](/SignUp).

+## Why Choose OpenDataDSL
+Here are the top 5 reasons to choose OpenDataDSL
+* Lower cost to market than the competition
+* Easy to get started
+* Secure - using your own IDP
+* High performance and scalability
+* DSL which simplifies data management

 ## Discover More